The Manhattans Remember the Lives of Winfred "Blue" Lovett, Sony Bivens and Kenneth Kelly

 Grammy Award Winners "The Manhattans" celebrate the Life of "Blue Lovett"

-The #Grammy Award winning group, The Manhattans memorialized #Winfred Lorenzo "Blue" Lovett, the ultimate bass voice of scintillating love songs.
-Another original group member Sonny Bivins, who was co-founder, died a few days before "Blue," was also recognized at this memorial service.
-The impeccable talents of #The Manhattans, produced such major hits as Shining Star, Kiss and Say Goodbye, Crazy and One Life To Live.
+The #Grammy Award-winning group, The Manhattans memorialized #Winfred Lorenzo "Blue" Lovett, the ultimate bass voice of scintillating love songs.
+Another original group member Sonny Bivins, who was a co-founder, died a few days before "Blue," was also recognized at this memorial service.
+The impeccable talents of #The Manhattans produced such major hits as Shining Star, Kiss and Say Goodbye, Crazy and One Life To Live.
 Blue and Sonny, contributed flawless entertainment over four decades that will never be forgotten.
 We must sadly acknowledge that recently Kenneth Kelly, died as well.
 He was the last original member of The Manhattans.
-Kenny, Blue and Sonny were dear friends, who will be missed. and will always be loved and remembered.
+Kenny, Blue, and Sonny were dear friends, who will be missed. and will always be loved and remembered.

 Order of Celebration in Memory of "Blue" Lovett